blackary/neat-starter/src/posts/daily/fri-mar-28.md

 ### Praise

-P﻿salm 86a, 133a
+P﻿salm 113a, 133a

 ### Prayer

-1. Ask God to hear as you pray for what you want him to do.
+1. Give thanks to God that he can do great things.
 2. Pray for the hearing of God’s word preached this Sunday.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.